Clan of Xymox: PolyGram and international success (1988–1991)

 Now abbreviated as Xymox, the band's third album, Twist of Shadows, was released in 1989.
 This album, and its successor Phoenix, were released by Wing Records, a subsidiary of Polydor Records/PolyGram.
 In the United States, these two albums created a cult following for the band.
-The first two singles taken from the Twist of Shadows album, "Blind Hearts" and "Obsession", proved college and club hits in the United States, with Obsession charting on Billboard's Alternative Songs chart and both tracks hitting the Billboard Club Play Chart.
+The first two singles taken from the Twist of Shadows album, "Blind Hearts" and "Obsession", proved college and club hits in the United States, with "Obsession" charting on Billboard's Alternative Songs chart and both tracks hitting the Billboard Club Play Chart.

 It was the album's third single, "Imagination" (with Anka Wolbert on lead vocals), that brought the band the most mainstream attention, charting at No. 85 on Billboard Hot 100, generating Top 40 radio airplay and MTV rotation of the "Imagination (Edit)" single video.
 Twist of Shadows proved their most commercially successful album, selling more than 300,000 copies worldwide.

 By this time the band had moved to England and released their fourth album, Phoenix, on PolyGram in 1991; after this album, Anka Wolbert and Pieter Nooten left the band due to disagreements about the band's musical direction.

 Independent labels and move to Germany (1991–Present)

-Xymox, without Nooten and Wolbert, left PolyGram to release the UK acid house inspired LPs Metamorphosis (1992) and Headclouds (1993) independently.
+Xymox worked with Japanese singer Atsushi Sakurai to create the song "Yokan" (予感) for the March 1992 compilation album Dance 2 Noise 002.
+Without Nooten and Wolbert, the group left PolyGram to release the UK acid house inspired LPs Metamorphosis (1992) and Headclouds (1993) independently.
 These albums marked a break from the dark wave sound of the 1980s and met with poor record sales in the United States, which had moved towards a markedly different grunge sound at the time.
 Ronny Moorings toured under the banner of Xymox until 1994 with an evolving cast of live musicians, including girlfriend and future band member Mojca Zugna.
 Frank Weyzig (the last of the original line-up) parted ways with Moorings after the 1994 tour, after which Moorings moved back to the Netherlands and took a three-year hiatus from music-writing.

 Capitalizing on a resurgence in the popularity of gothic rock and the success of bands such as Nine Inch Nails and Rammstein, 1997 saw Moorings reverting the name to Clan of Xymox and moving to Germany – then the center of the burgeoning industrial music scene – to resume songwriting.
 Moorings recruited new live members and signed with the independent US label Tess Records in 1997 then with Metropolis in 1998.
 The LPs Hidden Faces (1997), Creatures (1999) and Notes from the Underground (2001) reflect an increasingly electro sound while maintaining the distinctive dance rhythms associated with the Clan of Xymox catalog.
 In 1998, 4AD re-released Clan of Xymox and Medusa in the US, and Xymox toured the United States the following year.
 2003's FareWell featured several charting tracks internationally.
 Most recently, the LP Matters of Mind, Body and Soul was released on Trisol, Metropolis and Gravitator record labels for European, American and Russian distribution, respectively, in February 2014.